 Start by moving the screenshots with a future job into Tote: something to buy, cook, visit, compare, file, or share.
 Leave disposable captures in Photos until you delete them.
 That gives you a cleaner camera roll without forcing every image into a new system.

 Tote is designed for exactly this kind of workflow.
 You can save a screenshot, keep the relevant context with it, and later search based on what you remember instead of scrolling through months of images.
+The dedicated save and organize screenshots page shows the broader iPhone workflow for turning screen grabs into searchable saves.

 If you want the product overview first, start with How Tote works.
 If the screenshot came from a post or page and you still have a clean link, the guide on save links for later is a good companion.